 - Mind Screw: They keep going back and forth on either or not they're in a show, in real life, or in a show about their lives.
 Often during the same episode.

 - "Mission: Impossible" Cable Drop: Happens when they encounter the chili sauce.Dave: What we need, is someone so dumb they wouldn't know the risk.

 (Basil pops his head up.
 Dave and Stephen look at each other.
 Basil turns to them)

 Basil: Exchange all the knowing looks you like!
-I've checked the script, and it's Mr Stephen, who goes over the chilli sauce.
+I've checked the script, and it's Mr. Stephen, who goes over the chili sauce.

 - My Life Flashed Before My Eyes: It was much funnier the second time.